Here you have a short checklist and other useful information for your next travel in Portugal.

 Portugal’s long coastline is bathed by the Atlantic Ocean, which brought Portugal closer to other peoples and cultures.

 Contact your local embassy or consulate for the most up-to-date visa requirements, or see your travel agent.
 It is your responsibility to have the correct travel documentation.
 While we provide the following information in good faith.
-It is vital that you check yourself and understand that you are fully responsible for your own visa requirements.
+You must check yourself and understand that you are fully responsible for your visa requirements.

 All visitors to the EU (European Union) and EEC (European Economic Community) countries require a valid passport (with a minimum of 6 months validity).
 USA, Canada, Australia, and New Zealand passport holders do not need a visa to visit the Schengen area.
-However, they may not stay longer than three months in any 6-month period.
+However, they may not stay longer than three months in any six months.